JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Frag. center heatmaps/README.md

 # Behavior #
 The fragment centers are determined.
 Fragment lengths and black values are optionalities.
-Heatmaps of fragment centers of fragments of user chosen lengthd will be created with user chosen black values.
+Heatmaps of fragment centers of fragments of user chosen length will be created with user chosen black values.

 # Dependencies #
 ### Python libraries ###